 He mentions an uprising in the city related to dissatisfaction with the country's president.
 The disturbance was stopped by the day he arrived, but noted the "loss of quite a number."

-- Title: Letter from Port au Prince, Haiti, to Freeport, 1845
+- Title: Capt.
+John Dillingham letter from Port au Prince, Haiti, 1845

 - Creator: Dillingham, John G.

 - Subject Date: 1845

 Cross Reference Searches